There are some incredible authors and companies who have made content available free online during this time.

 Visit the Harry Potter at Home Hub for an ever-changing spellbook of wizarding activities!

-Every day this week, four fantastic Children’s and Young Adults' authors will share the inspiration behind their latest books as well as tips for your own writing and illustration.
+Twenty fantastic Children’s and Young Adults' authors share the inspiration behind their latest books as well as tips for your own writing and illustration.

-Highlights include Cressida Cowell ('How to Train Your Dragon', Mon 18th), Science Rapper Jon Chase’s Guide to the Environment (Wed 20th), and Liz Pichon ('Tom Gates', Fri 22nd).
+Click on the link below to catch up on highlights including Cressida Cowell ('How to Train Your Dragon'), Science Rapper Jon Chase’s Guide to the Environment, and Liz Pichon ('Tom Gates').